 The EBA has developed these guidelines (GL) to harmonise and specify the disclosures required under the general principles on liquidity and, in particular, on the LCR in the CRR.
 These GL apply to the institutions that are subject to the EBA guidelines 2016/11 on harmonised disclosure formats, as long as they are credit institutions, which are the only institutions within the scope of the LCR Delegated Act, and at the same level of their LCR requirements in the case of consolidated disclosures.
-This will provide essential information on the liquidity risk management of the relevant institution.
-The guidelines entered into force from 31 December 2017 and ING Luxembourg has implemented it in this report.
+This will provide with essential pieces of information on the liquidity risk management of the relevant institution.
+The guidelines entered into force from 31 December 2017.